 Joel D. Hunter MD grew up in Orlando, Florida.
-After graduating from high school with a 4.0 GPA in three years, he attended Taylor University in Indiana, where he says, “I was cold for two and a half years.”
-He made the Dean’s list each semester at Taylor and graduated with honors in two and a half years.
+After graduating from high school with a 4.0 GPA in three years, he attended Taylor University in Indiana, where graduated with honors in two and a half years.
+He says he just mostly was in a hurry to get out of the cold.
 Dr. Hunter attended medical school at the University of South Florida College of Medicine.
-(After attending Taylor in Indiana, he was determined to attend med school in a tropical climate.)
 He received the highest grade possible in every didactic course in medical school.
 Upon his graduation, he was given the award for Academic Excellence.

-After residency, Dr. Hunter continued to hone his skills for another year through a distinguished fellowship at Durrie Vision focused entirely on refractive surgery.
+At the time, the best fellowship in the U.S. for refractive surgery was a place in Kansas called Durrie Vision.
 Dan Durrie, MD is a pioneer in refractive surgery and has been personally involved in the development of almost every new technology since the birth of the field in 1988.
-Durrie Vision chooses one doctor each year for an intensive one-on-one fellowship, which is considered to be the best in the world.
-After a two-day interview process, Dr. Durrie discontinued all further interviews with other applicants and gave Dr. Hunter the position.
-While at this one-year fellowship in Kansas City, Kansas, Dr. Hunter was immersed in and trained on the most advanced equipment, by the leader in the field of refractive surgery.
+Durrie Vision chose one doctor each year for an intensive one-on-one fellowship.
+After a two-day interview process, Dr. Durrie discontinued all further interviews with other applicants and gave him the position.
+That decision was one of the most pivotal moments that made Hunter Vision possible.
+While at this one-year fellowship in Kansas City, Dr. Hunter was immersed in and trained on the most advanced equipment, by the leader in the field of refractive surgery.